 The Proud Guardian of Pomoravlje

 Since ancient times, this site has held a special significance as a place of worship.
-It is assumed to have been inhabited during the Roman period (the Latin word “petra” means stone), as evidenced by the discovery of copper coins from that era, which are now on display in the Local Museum of Paraćin.
+It is believed to have been inhabited during the Roman period (the Latin word “petra” means stone), as evidenced by the discovery of copper coins from that era, which are now on display in the Local Museum of Paraćin.
 However, a Byzantine fort certainly existed there in the 6th century, as its remains were discovered in the foundations of a later Serbian fortress.
 In the 10th century, hesychast monks settled in the Crnica River canyon, establishing numerous monasteries and hermitages.
-During the reign of Stefan Nemanja, a new fortress was built in the Petrus area.
-As a result, the entire region became a border župa (county) of the Serbian Nemanjić state, the only one on the right bank of the Great Morava that remained consistently under their control.
+During the reign of Stefan Nemanja, a new fortress was constructed in the Petrus area.
+Consequently, the entire region became a border župa (county) of the Serbian Nemanjić state, the only one on the right bank of the Great Morava that remained consistently under their control.
 At its height in the 14th century, Petrus controlled the connection between the Morava Valley and the Timok Valley.
-It was ruled by contemporaries of Emperor Dušan and Prince Lazar—Župan Vukoslav and his son Crep.
-Shortly after 1413, when it was conquered by Musa, son of Sultan Bayezid, along with several surrounding Serbian fortresses, Petrus lost its strategic importance and was eventually abandoned.
+It was governed by contemporaries of Emperor Dušan and Prince Lazar—Župan Vukoslav and his son Crep.
+Shortly after 1413, when it was conquered by Musa, the son of Sultan Bayezid, along with several surrounding Serbian fortresses, Petrus lost its strategic importance and was eventually abandoned.

 ABOVE: Map of the site